varya/varya.github.com/content/projects/elisa-renewal/index.md

 ---
 title: Elisa Design System Renewal
 date: 2020-12-01

-meta:
-  desc: >
+description: >
   Renewal of design system at Elisa which took place in 2020 and continues at the moment
 ---

 Renewal design system project at Elisa took place in 2020 and continues at the moment.
 New design system is: